 There is clear evidence that the impact of COVID-19 has replicated and exacerbated inequality.
 Following a substantial period of rising case rates in London, leading to an increase in hospital admissions and deaths, it is important to reflect on what we have learned from the first months of the pandemic and about the effects of COVID-19 on health inequalities and what can be done to mitigate them.

-Health inequalities are systematic, avoidable and unjust and there are varied differences in health and wellbeing between different groups of people.
+Health inequalities are systematic, avoidable and unjust differences in health and wellbeing between different groups of people.
 They arise because of the conditions in which we are born, grow, live, work and age, which influence our opportunities for good health and how we think, feel and act.
 These conditions shape our mental health, physical health and wellbeing.
 They also influence our exposure and vulnerability to SARS-CoV-2 infection, our ability to manage the consequences of the disease, and how the control measures affect us.

 Substantial inequalities exist across protected characteristics and socioeconomic position in relation to the impacts of the coronavirus pandemic in London.
 This is both in terms of risk of COVID-19 infection, complications and mortality, and in terms of the negative economic, social and psychological consequences of Government policies to mitigate the health impacts of the pandemic.
 These COVID-19 related inequalities have been caused by processes of marginalisation and oppression, which before the pandemic had led to well-documented social and health inequalities, inequalities that have been exacerbated during the coronavirus pandemic.
 It is also important to acknowledge that years of structural racism and inequality has compounded mistrust, suspicion and fear between marginalised communities and power structures, creating a significant barrier for recovery.
-Unfair outcomes for population mental as a result of the COVID-19 crises include: a greater deterioration in their mental health for BAME men, reports of disabled people feeling failed and ignored by the government and single parents having higher levels of stress, depression, and anxiety.
+Unfair outcomes for population mental health as a result of the COVID-19 crises include: a greater deterioration in their mental health for BAME men, reports of disabled people feeling failed and ignored by the government and single parents having higher levels of stress, depression, and anxiety.

-Findings from communities indicate that for many communities across London, the coronavirus pandemic is seen as the latest crisis event in a crisis trend – a steadily worsening series of situations faced by disadvantaged communities across London.
+Findings from the community indicate that for many communities across London, the coronavirus pandemic is seen as the latest crisis event in a crisis trend – a steadily worsening series of situations faced by disadvantaged communities across London.
 This is both a cause and consequence of poor mental health, felt both directly and indirectly.

 The scope for this work is common mental health problems and the wider public mental health and wellbeing of Londoners.
 The work has a focus on advancing equality and reducing inequalities in the overall health and wellbeing of Londoners.